Garmin Forerunner: Models

-The Forerunner 955, released April 30, 2022, is a superset of the Forerunner 945 and includes a touch screen.
-To extend battery life, the Forerunner 955 Solar has a solar charging ring in the display.
-Charging for both 955 models is through the proprietary Garmin charging port and a USB-A connector.

-In March 2023, Garmin announced the Forerunner 265/265S and Forerunner 965.
-Both models are very similar to their predecessors, but feature AMOLED displays for the first time.

-Garmin has released the Garmin Forerunner 158 which is only available in China.
+The Forerunner 955, released April 30, 2022, improves upon the Forerunner 945 and includes a touch screen.
+The Forerunner 955 Solar has a solar charging ring in the display to extend battery life.
+Both 955 models charge via Garmin's proprietary charging port and a USB-A connector.
+In March 2023, Garmin announced the Forerunner 265, 265S and Forerunner 965.
+Both models are very similar to their predecessors, but included AMOLED displays for the first time.
+Garmin released the Garmin Forerunner 158 which is only available in China.
+In May 2025, Garmin announced the Forerunner 570 and Forerunner 970.
+These watches include a built-in speaker and microphone for phone calls, as well as an LED flash-light.
+They are equipped with the Garmin Elevate V5 optical heart rate sensor.
+In May 2026, Garmin released Forerunner 70 and Forerunner 170, with a 1.2 inch AMOLED display and touchscreen.

 Features

 GPS functionality

 The Forerunner can be used to record historical data by completing a workout and then uploading the data to a computer to create a log of previous exercise activities for analysis.

 Additionally, the Forerunner can be used to navigate during a workout.
 Users can "mark" their current location and then edit this entry's name and coordinates, which enables navigation to those new coordinates.
 The watch uses the hh.mm.mm (hours, minutes, and minute decimals) coordinate format.
 The 310XT can display additional formats; it also has a screen to display current coordinates in real-time.